 Unschooled children fall under homeschool laws and in most cases become better educated and better equipped for the future.
-Unschooling is child led learning, where the child picks what they want to learn or learn what interests them.
+Unschooling is child-led learning, where the child picks what they want to learn or learn what interests them.
 My children decide what they want to learn and how they want to go about learning said subject.
 I guide them or lead them to find those answers.

 What do Unschoolers learn?

 These children learn about anything and everything.
 We learn about the main subjects our state requires like reading, language arts, math, social studies, and science.
 The girls will also be learning code using Minecraft and getting college credit.
 The kids might do magic tricks for hours on end, and learn how to make doll furniture out of cardboard.
 My girls choose these things because it interests them.
-It is also fun and best part is they incorporate all the basic subjects that the state requires us to learn.
+It is also fun and the best part is they incorporate all the basic subjects that the state requires us to learn.

-What about algebra?
+What about Algebra?

 Why are people so caught up on math past the sixth grade, really?
-Don’t get me wrong, I think every kid should know how to balance a check book, know how to do percentages in their head.
+Don’t get me wrong, I think every kid should know how to balance a checkbook and know how to do percentages in their head.
 Example: How much am I going to save on that sale item?
 They should be able to do square footage if they need to paint a room.
 I want them to know if a paycheck is correct, or know how to make a budget so you can take your mom and dad on that amazing trip.